 Suppose your firm can maintain generally satisfactory debt-to-equity relationships while achieving profits, a decent return on equity, and respectable interest rates on term debt.
 In that case, it can hold a ‘ CAPITAL STRUCTURE‘ that is a win-win for owners, lenders, and management.

-That ensures you will always have enough cash to win every company's business finance challenges.
+That ensures SME's / small businesses will always have enough cash to win every company's business finance challenges to address the growth finance challenge.

 3 uncommon takes on the subject of working capital solutions:

-- Working capital solutions as a strategic competitive advantage
+Working capital solutions as a strategic competitive advantage - growth financing relies on strong working capital positions for a company's use

 KEY TAKEAWAYS